fabianferno/mr-robot/README.md

 Steps to run:

-1. Create or add your Discord Bot Token to environment variable, "DISCORD_TOKEN"
+1. Create and add your Discord Bot Token to environment variable, "DISCORD_TOKEN"

 2. Use the following command in the terminal/cmd to get the list dependencies and install them.
     ```cmd